oceanprotocol/docs/predictoor/pdr-faq.md

 <details>

+<summary>How do Predictoors benefit from sales?
+Is there a burn mechanism?</summary>

+20% of prediction feed sales go to OPF.
+A portion of that is passed on to the Ocean community, including burning.

+</details>

+<details>

 <summary>How Is predictoor related to Data Farming?</summary>

-Yes, via "Predictoor Data Farming".
-Starting Nov 9, there will be 37000 OCEAN (about $10K) and several $K worth of ROSE allocated weekly to Predictoor DF.
+Starting Nov 9 via "Predictoor Data Farming", there will be 37000 OCEAN (about $10K) and several $K worth of ROSE allocated weekly to Predictoor DF.
 This will be used to purchase prediction feeds, alongside purchases by traders, etc. 80% of prediction feed sales goes to predictoors themselves.
 Learn more about predictoor [here](https://blog.oceanprotocol.com/meet-predictoor-accountable-accurate-prediction-feeds-8b104d26a5d9#048b)

-</details>

-<details>

-<summary>Is there a burn mechanism in Predictoor?</summary>

-20% of prediction feed sales go to OPF.
-A portion of that is passed on to the Ocean community, including burning.

 </details>